 The provisions for litigation essentially relate to the areas of antitrust, HR and civil litigation.
-For more information on a provision for litigation risks in Spain, please refer to note 31 "Contingent Liabilities".
+For more information on two provisions for litigation risks in the USA and Spain, please refer to note 31 "Contingent Liabilities".

-Personnel provisions as of December 31, 2020 predominantly relate to bonus payments and outstanding vacation.
+Personnel provisions as of December 31, 2021 predominantly relate to bonus payments and outstanding vacation.

-The discounting of long-term provisions amounts to K€ 3,771 (previous year: K€ 2,116).
+The discounting of long-term provisions amounts to K€ 831 (previous year: K€ 3,771).

-27. Financial liabilities
+27. Financial Liabilities

 On March 1, 2019, Messer Industries GmbH and Messer Industries USA, Inc., USA, (as the borrower) and Yeti GermanCo 3 GmbH (as another party), signed a loan agreement with a banking group led by CITIBANK NA, UK.
 The loan agreement serves to partially finance the purchase price payment for the Linde AG and Praxair business acquired in North and South America in 2019 and to finance ongoing business operations.